yokeshbaskaran/aws-s3-cloudfront-static-website/README.md

 ## 🎨 Game Description

-Flip-A-Card is a simple memory matching game:
+Flip-A-Card is a simple memory-matching game:

-- Cards are placed face-down
+- Cards are placed face down
 - Player flips 2 at a time
 - If they match → they stay revealed
 - If not → cards flip back